 The University of Canberra's Master of Speech Pathology course allows you to become one of the new breed of researcher-practitioners who are committed to making a difference in others’ lives; irrespective of age, ability, illness, cultural, linguistic or social backgrounds.

 Explore the science underlying speech, language, swallowing and other communication disorders.
 Equip yourself with the knowledge and skills required for speech pathology practice, for individuals, families and their communities.
 Examine client-centred treatment and management strategies as well as service delivery models.

 Extend your research skills.
 You’ll understand, critique, and undertake research that will inform your practice.
-You’ll acquire business skills that will support you in the workplace.

 You will graduate with the knowledge and competencies to practice as an entry level speech pathologist in Australia.